Sąd okręgowy

+Map of the territorial jurisdiction of district courts in Poland (as of December 16, 2017).

-A district court (Polish: sąd okręgowy) is an instance of common court in Poland higher in the hierarchy compared to the sąd rejonowy.
-There are currently 47 district courts, located mainly in larger cities; the newest one in Sosnowiec was opened on 1 April 2022.
-Warsaw is the only city to be split between two circuit courts (Warsaw and Warsaw-Praga district courts).
-In 2020, they heard an estimated 808,600 cases.
+A district court (Polish: sąd okręgowy) is a type of common court in Poland and ranks higher in the judicial hierarchy than the sąd rejonowy.
+There are currently 47 district courts, located mainly in larger cities; the most recent one, in Sosnowiec, opened on 1 April 2022.
+Warsaw is the only city divided between two circuit courts (Warsaw and Warsaw-Praga district courts).
+In 2020, district courts heard an estimated 808,600 cases.

 The district court serves both as a court of original jurisdiction and appellate jurisdiction.
 As an appellate court. it hears appeals from the sąd rejonowy courts within its territory (known as okręg), There is also a specified catalogue of cases where the court has original jurisdiction, which includes: